Our Parks in a Changing Climate: Climate Smart Initiative

 - Climate Actions in Our Parks

 Climate-related hazards are situations resulting from a changing climate that can be harmful to people, structures, or the environment.
 While there are many potential hazards, the Park District has identified wildfire, extreme heat, sea level rise, flooding, drought, and increased pest and disease, as the primary hazards that could affect our parklands.
-Additional information on what the Park District is doing to address these hazards can be found on our Climate Projects in Our Parks web page.
+Additional information on what the Park District is doing to address these hazards can be found on our Climate Actions in Our Parks web page.

 With rising temperatures and drought, wildfire risk increases.
 While fire is a natural process and vital for some habitats, uncontrolled or intense wildfire poses a risk to our parklands and neighboring communities.
 The Park District is proactively mitigating wildfire risk through a robust fuels management program and education campaign.

 Extreme heat is when temperatures are significantly higher than normal.
 Extreme heat events threaten biodiversity and public health.
 The vegetation in Park District’s help to reduce temperatures in the region.
 The Park District’s shaded trails and swim facilities are also great places to escape the heat.

 The Park District has over 55 miles of bay shoreline, some of which is threatened by sea level rise.
 The Park District is designing shoreline and tidal wetland restoration projects considering future sea levels.
 These projects help protect nearby parklands and communities from flooding while providing habitat benefits that adapt to the changing conditions.
 The Park District is also conducting a study to better understand vulnerabilities along the Bay Trail (SF Bay Trail Risk Assessment and Adaptation Prioritization Plan) and working to develop the Hayward Shoreline Adaptation Master Plan to identify multi-benefit strategies to address sea level rise.
 Explore our storybook on the East Bay Regional Parks and Sea Level Rise.